LGoodDatePicker/LGoodDatePicker/README.md

 * Also supports other common data types, such as "java.util.Date".
 * Customizable visual elements.
 (Including calendar size, fonts, colors, and the popup border.)
-* The TimePicker user interface provides the time selection list, up/down arrow key response, and optional spinner buttons.
+* The TimePicker GUI provides the time selection list, up/down arrow key response, and optional spinner buttons.
 * Automatic date and time validation on all components.
 * Optional highlight policies and veto policies.
 * Can allow or disallow empty values.
 (Null dates or times.)